-Only the PIs can access data covered by proprietary rights.
+Only authorised users can access data covered by proprietary rights.
 The same rule applies to the viewable quick-look products of observations, as well as to proposal-related files.
-They can be viewed by the observation PI only, provided s/he has logged in with her/his registration identifier.
+They can only be viewed by the observation owner, provided he or she has logged in with his/her registration identifier.

-After executing a query in HUI, the user is automatically moved to the "Latest Result" page (see Figure 3.3) which contains the list of observations which match the query.
-A direct download button ("Retrieve") is available in this page, which starts the ftp retrieval of the selected set of products.
-The usage of it is only recommended for individual observations.
+After executing a query in HUI, you are automatically moved to the Latest Result page (see Figure 3.3) which contains the list of observations matching the query.